pylbm/pylbm_ui/readme.md

 https://user-images.githubusercontent.com/7510549/116612703-27725880-a938-11eb-8760-721a062d66ff.mp4

-The simplest way to use is probably to click on the binder link that you can find above but it can be a little bit slow.
+The simplest way to use it is probably to click on the binder link that you can find above but it can be a little bit slow.

 If you want to install locally, please follow the following steps